-- 1. The agency shall keep a confidential case record for each child that includes the following:
+- 1. The agency shall keep a confidential case record for each child that includes the following: - a.

-- a.
 Demographic information;

 - b.
-Plan of safe care, if applicable;

-- c.
-A complete intake;

-- d.
-Consents, including consent for medical care and authority to place the child;
+Plan of safe care, if applicable; - c.
+A complete intake; - d.
+Consents, including consent for medical care and authority to place the child; - e.

-- e.
 Interstate Compact information, if applicable; - f.
 Treatment plans and treatment plan reviews; - g.
-Copies of legal documents (for example, birth certificate, social security card, court orders) or documentation of their attempts to obtain the documents; - h.
+Copies of legal documents (for example, birth certificate, social security card, court orders or documentation of their attempts to obtain the documents); - h.
 Physical exams and immunization records or documentation of their attempts to obtain the documents; - i.
 Psychological reports, if applicable; - j.
 Educational reports, if applicable; - k.
 Disciplinary and incident reports, if applicable; - 1.
 Documentation of casework services and child contact; and - m.
 Discharge statement. - 2.
 Records for each child shall be kept for five (5) years from the date of discharge, unless otherwise specified by Arkansas law.

 - 1. The agency shall have a written discipline policy that is consistently followed. - 2.
 Discipline shall be directed toward teaching the child acceptable behavior and self-control. - 3.
 Discipline shall be appropriate to the child's age, development, and history. - 4.
 The following disciplinary actions shall not be used: - a.
 Denial of meals, sleep, shelter, essential clothing, or treatment plan activities; - b.
 Denial of parental visits or regular phone and mail contact with family.
-Nondisciplinary treatment planning issues are accepted; - c.
+Non-disciplinary treatment planning issues are accepted; - c.
 Lewd or obscene language; - d.
-Derogatory comments about the child, the child's family, race, or gender; - e.
-Restriction to a room for more than a short period of time without periodic observation; - f.
-Restriction to a dark room or area; - g.
-Locked isolation (psychiatric facilities excepted);
+Derogatory comments about the child, the child's family, race, or gender;